Tribology is the science of the mechanisms of Friction, Lubrication, and Wear of interacting surfaces that are in relative motion.

 b.
 Mixed Lubrication.
 The number is higher, the mean film thickness is just higher than surface roughness, so the tallest asperities of the bounding surfaces will protrude through the film and occasionally come in contact.
 The coefficient of friction reduces dramatically until a minimum.

 c.
 Elastohydrodynamic Lubrication (EHL).
-The condition that occurs when a lubricant is introduced between surfaces that are in rolling contact, such as ball and rolling element bearings.
-In this lubrication regime, the load is sufficiently high enough to produce Hertzian pressures for the surfaces to elastically deform, in those points the lubricant film has got a Non-Newtonian behavior.
-Coefficient of friction is minimum in this area; the behavior is defined by the Cheng equation.
+The condition that occurs when a lubricant is introduced between surfaces that are in rolling contacts, such as ball and rolling element bearings.
+In this lubrication regime, the load is sufficiently high enough to produce Hertzian pressures for the surfaces to elastically deform, in those points, the lubricant film has got a Non-Newtonian behavior.
+The coefficient of friction is minimum in this area; the behavior is defined by the Cheng equation.

 d.
 Hydrodynamic Lubrication.
-The condition when the load carrying surfaces are separated by a relatively thick film of lubricant.
-This is a stable regime of lubrication and metal-to-metal contact does not occur during the steady state operation of the bearing.
+The condition when the load-carrying surfaces are separated by a relatively thick film of lubricant.
+This is a stable regime of lubrication and metal-to-metal contact does not occur during the steady-state operation of the bearing.
 The lubricant pressure is self-generated by the moving surfaces drawing the lubricant into the wedge formed by the bounding surfaces at a high enough velocity to generate the pressure to completely separate the surfaces and support the applied load.
-Coefficient of friction increase in this area, the behavior is defined by the Reynolds equation.
+The coefficient of friction increase in this area, the behavior is defined by the Reynolds equation.